-It probably helps that of all the big-screen Spidey’s, Holland is the one we’ve seen the most.
-He’s had six movies to perfect his Spidey performance that triple what Garfield initially got.
-Sure there’s plenty of criticism levelled at this version of Spidey, but those arguments tend to be levelled at the writing, not Holland’s acting.
+It probably helps that of all the big-screen Spidey’s; Holland is the one we’ve seen the most.
+He’s had six MCU movies to perfect his Spidey performance.
+That’s triple what Garfield initially got.
+Sure, there’s plenty of criticism levelled at this version of Spidey, but those arguments tend to be levelled at the writing, not Holland’s acting.
 Here’s hoping we see more of him in Marvel’s Phase 5.

-Unfortunately, as good as Holland is, even he can’t hold a candle to the best big-screen Spider-Man actor.
+Unfortunately, as good as Holland is in the Marvel movies, even he can’t hold a candle to the best big-screen Spider-Man actor.